 -

-Best Value Over-The-Range Microwave
+Best Over-The-Range Microwave

-Power8.8InstallationOver-The-RangeMeasured Chamber Volume1.6 cu. ft.
-(0.04 m³)Cooking SensorYesSee all our test resultsMute Sounds ButtonYesThe GE JVM6175SKSS offers good value if you're looking for the best over-the-range microwave and want some extra features.
-This mid-priced option comes in several different colors to match your decor.
-Like all over-the-range microwaves, it has a fan and light for the cooktop below.
+Everyday UsePowerInternal CapacityEase Of UseIn-Use NoiseSee all our test resultsMute Sounds ButtonThe GE JVM6175SKSS offers good value if you're looking for the best over-the-range microwave at a mid-range price point and want some extra features.
+Like all over-the-range microwaves, this mid-priced option has a fan and light for the cooktop below.
 The fan has four different speed settings, and you can set the light to high or low.
-It heats food quickly, and its controls include sensor cooking programs, which automatically calculate the cooking time based on the microwave's detection of steam.
+With 1000 watts of power, it heats food quickly and very quietly.
 While its cooking chamber is on the small side for an over-the-range microwave, it's wide, allowing it to accommodate larger plates and casserole dishes.
 You can also switch off the turntable rotation when heating big dishes that might interfere with the rotation.
+And, the light inside provides good visibility into the cooking chamber when the door is closed.

 -